skip to content

 Biography

-Paolo Campana is a University Associate Professor in Criminology and Complex Networks.
-Prior to moving to Cambridge, Paolo was a Research Fellow at the Extra-Legal Governance Institute, Department of Sociology, University of Oxford and a Fellow of Nuffield College, Oxford.
+Paolo Campana is Professor of Criminology and Director of the Violence Research Centre, Institute of Criminology (University of Cambridge).
+He is also a Fellow of Darwin College, Cambridge.
+Prior to moving to Cambridge, he was a Research Fellow at the Extra-Legal Governance Institute, Department of Sociology, University of Oxford and a Fellow of Nuffield College, Oxford.
 He was also a member of the Centre for Corporate Reputation at the Said Business School, Oxford.
-Previously, he held positions as a Research Officer at the Centre for Criminology (University of Oxford: 2007) and then a Research Associate at the same centre (2008-2010).
-He holds a PhD from the University of Turin.
+He held Invited Professorships at the Department of Sociology, University of Utrecht (The Netherlands, 2021) and at the École des hautes études en sciences sociales (EHSS, Paris, 2023).

 Research